swiftlang/swift/docs/LibraryEvolution.rst

 Like top-level constants, it is *not* safe to change a ``let`` property into a variable or vice versa.
 Properties declared with ``let`` are assumed not to change for the entire lifetime of the program once they have been initialized.

+It is not safe to add or remove ``mutating`` or ``nonmutating`` from a member or accessor within a struct.
+These modifiers are not `versioned attributes
+<versioned attribute>` and as such there is no safety guarantee for a client
+deploying against an earlier version of the library.

 New Conformances